marcingardas/microfrontend-architecture/README.md

 # Microfrontend Architecture

 ## Usage
-Spin up application container and modules with:
+Spin up application containers and modules with:
 ```
-sh start.sh
+yarn serve
 ```

-If any of the ports is taken, reset them with:
+If any of the ports is taken, you can force reset them with:
 ```
-sudo sh resetPorts.sh
+sudo sh utils/forceResetPorts.sh
 ```

 ## Publishing